JasonSteving99/claro-lang/mdbook-docs/src/type_inference/examples.md

 ```

 Each corresponding statement has exactly the same meaning.
 They differ only syntactically.
 Each variable is still
-declared to have teh same static type you'd expect.
+declared to have the same static type you'd expect.